hippke/Pandora/README.md

 ### Create transit light curve

-The following code snippet illustrates how to work with Pandora.
+The following Python code snippet illustrates how to work with Pandora.
 To keep it short, it omits the long list of required parameters.
 A complete and working example can be found [here](https://github.com/hippke/Pandora/blob/main/examples/example.py).

 ```
 import pandoramoon as pandora